The real voyage of discovery consists not in seeking new landscapes, but in having new eyes. (Marcel Proust)

 This a very versatile film, playing with different traditions and genres of cinema.
 The suspense is as decent as the film music but strong enough to engross us.
 A Death in the Gunj is as well an example of an excellent use of this cinema scope format.
 This format once invented for films bigger than life in the competition against the rising Television in the 1950s and later used rather for artistic visions, especially by the Japanese since the late 1950s.
 Sensharma uses in her film this format in a nearly perfect dynamic between opulence (visible especially in the wonderful landscape shots) and intimacy, between chamber piece and landscape panorama.

-A Death in the Gunj is not only the impressing film debut feature.
+A Death in the Gunj is not only an impressing film debut feature.
 It is still echoing in my mind.
 In simple words – good films like A Death in the Gunj are rooted in the glorious history of cinema, enriching the presence of it and at the same time they offering new perspectives for it´s future.

 Monday, July 3, 2017